flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keysight-E4980A/Keysight-E4980A.md

 In this script, we import the `KeysightE4980A` class from the `qcodes.instrument_drivers.Keysight.Keysight_E4980A` module.
 We then create an instance of the instrument by providing a name and the instrument's address (in this case, a TCP/IP address).
 We connect to the instrument using the `connect()` method.

-We can then perform measurements using the instrument's parameters.
+We can then perform measurements using the instrument's parameters and methods.
 In this example, we use the `measure_impedance` parameter to get the impedance measurement.
 Finally, we disconnect from the instrument using the `disconnect()` method.

 </TabItem>
 </Tabs>